connext/documentation/docs/developers/sdk/sdk-quickstart.md

 ## Cross-Chain Transfer

-In this quickstart, we'll demonstrate how to execute an `xcall` to transfer funds from a wallet on Rinkeby to a destination address on Goerli.
+In this quickstart, we'll demonstrate how to execute an `xcall` to transfer funds from a wallet on Goerli to a destination address on Optimism-Goerli.

 ### 1. Setup project